 Class A Uses/Activities, requiring City Council approval:

-- Auctions conducted outdoors by charitable or philanthropic organization (one per year)
+- Auctions conducted outdoors by charitable or philanthropic organizations (one per year)

 - Balloon rides/races

 - Block or holiday parties and displays conducted outdoors or in temporary structures

 - Carnivals/circuses/traveling shows pursuant to City Ordinance No. 1227

 - Fairs/bazaars/exhibits/trade shows conducted outdoors or in temporary structures

 - Farmer's markets (temporary)

 - Las Vegas Nights conducted by non-profit organizations